Living On Food

 For polenta:

-Heat the olive oil and butter over medium-high heat.
+Heat the olive oil and butter over medium-high heat, using the same pan that you plan to cook the polenta in.
 Fry sage leaves until they are dark green and have stopped bubbling, about 30 seconds.
 Put the sage on a paper towel to soak up oil.

-Add pumpkin and water to a pan.
+Add pumpkin and water to the pan.
 Turn heat to high, whisk, and bring to a boil.
 Season with salt and pepper.

 Slowly pour in the cornmeal, whising constantly.
+The mix will become thick extremely fast.
 Reduce heat to medium-low and cook, stirrling occasionally, until cornmeal is creamy and soft, no longer gritty, about 25 min.

 Turn off the heat.
 Add milk and cheese.
 Whisk until everything is thoroughly combined.